sjaturner/chart_recorder/README.md

 As you can see, it's just columns of numbers.

 # The simplest case

+Please note, Github has messed up the braille layout a bit, TBH it's a lot to ask of Markdown!

 Print out the first column of numbers in Braille characters.